Support through your toughest HR challenges: A network of 285,000 HR professionals.

 explained the American Society of Pension Professionals & Actuaries, a trade group in Arlington, Va.

-The Senate bill does not contain these provisions.
+The Senate bill did not contain these provisions.

-Both the House and Senate bills would change the taxation of executive compensation.
+Both the House and Senate bills would have changed the taxation of executive compensation.
 For instance, both bills would create a 20 percent excise tax for nonprofits, including 501(c)(5) and 501(c)(6) organizations, on the compensation of the five highest-paid employees who earn more than $1 million.

-Both measures would also amend Internal Revenue Code Section 162(m), which prohibits publicly held companies from deducting more than $1 million per year in compensation paid to senior executive officers, to eliminate the exemption for performance-based pay.
-However, the two versions differ regarding the specifics of those changes, and the distinctions will need to be reconciled.
+Both measures also would have amended Internal Revenue Code Section 162(m), which prohibits publicly held companies from deducting more than $1 million per year in compensation paid to senior executive officers, to eliminate the exemption for performance-based pay.

 In particular, "tax-exempt entities should review their existing executive compensation arrangements now and consider whether any changes should be made if, and when, the legislation is enacted," they recommended.
 "Additionally, tax-exempt entities should consider including protective language in any new executive compensation arrangements that would allow them to modify or reduce compensation to the extent needed to avoid the new excise taxes."